Gramli/AuthApi/README.md

  * Obtain jwtToken from response and use it in another requests in Authorization header

 # Motivation
-Main motivation is to write practical example of Authorization and Authentication with minimal API and Clean Architecture.
+Main motivation is to write practical example of Authorization and Authentication with minimal API and Clean Architecture and also improve my skills with Angular.

 ## Backend Architecture

 The project follows **[Clean Architecture](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#clean-architecture)**, but the application layer is split into Core and Domain projects.
 The Core project holds the business rules, while the Domain project contains the business entities..